Thursday, September 19, 2024

 2 October 2024

 A question followed this introduction: "Are our lives shaped by a metaphor, or is the metaphor shaped by our lives?"
 Isn't the awareness of the spiritual reality of wasting one's own life it's own transcendence, or is it just another step in the process of life's ongoing process of self-discovery and endless opening to creative and ethical growth?
-This essay addresses these questions from the perspective of the personal and traditioned literary figure and one philosopher of the abyss.
+This essay addresses these questions from the perspective of the personal and traditioned literary figure and one philosopher from the abyss.

 This interrogation by the genius of contemplative art, where Fitzgerald opens a prosecutorial space of existence caught in between with no seeming way out.
 So to both adopt but then negate Heidegger’s contribution to living with meaninglessness—his ideology of Dasein--is just to abide “authentically” in the presence of meaninglessness in the penumbra of death.
 An ethics conscious of a personal death, i.e. non-existence, or at least non-commitment to traditional moral spaces.
 Heidegger’s infamous dictum that his philosophy entailed no ethic, indeed prohibited it.
 Hence this axiom follows: the prohibition of ethics is its own fulfillment of non-existence by transforming ethics into a simple, machined commitment to being.
 And thus Heidegger’s life demonstrates the moral malleability of his philosophy—its expedience solely committed to staving off as long as possible the inevitable “nichts" [nothingness].
 But in a savage irony, the nichts has already infected his program for “human nature” in an ideology of authenticity grounded in “paradox” that allows lived experience to not only divorce from ethics--that which expands lived experience-- but to actually evade it.
 Ethical paradox grounds beyond which no ethics inheres beyond the ego’s survival, the solipsistic metaethical promotion and sustenance of the self’s chosen identity and values.[1]